Friday 28 June 2024

 reason for my visit was to see some Musk Orchids that grow beside a narrow track that runs aslant the western face of the hill, an area of limestone grassland designated as an SSSI.
 Musk Orchids are designated as Nationally Scarce, mainly due to loss of suitable habitat such as the ploughing up of old grassland, and scrub encroachment due to the reduction of sheep grazing.
 Their habitat preference is very precise in that they will only grow in short turf on chalk or limestone, favouring the contour hugging terraces formed by sheep trails on steep and sunny slopes.They are restricted to southern and south eastern England and The Cotswolds mark the northernmost extent of their range

 The last time I saw Musk Orchids was a very long time ago when I lived in Sussex and on behalf of Sussex Wildlife Trust acted as Honorary Warden of Ditchling Beacon Nature Reserve near Brighton.
 That was some thirty plus years ago.
-I found many growing in the old chalk pits, their other favoured habitat, that lay beside the famous road that rises steeply to the top of the Beacon.
+I found many growing in the old chalk pits, their other favoured habitat, that lay beside the infamous road that rises steeply to the top of the Beacon.
 Few ever came to see them as they were well removed from the main part of the reserve and could only be accessed by a very hazardous descent from the top.
 For the ten years I lived in Ditchling they were a treasured secret known just to myself and the Trust.

 I expected such a well known beauty spot as Cleeve Hill to be popular on a day such as this but was surprised to find only one other car parked at the top.
 I was entirely alone as I took the track out onto the steep grassland slope.
 The joy and benefit of being outdoors on a day such as this, surrounded by a wealth of grassland flowers and particularly orchids in some abundance was not to be underestimated.

 Musk Orchids are I suppose an enthusiasts orchid and lack the spectacular form and colourful presence of many of our other wild orchid species.
 They are yellowish green, very small, tiny even and rarely grow much above six inches, often a lot shorter, dwarfed by the limestone grasses and flowers.
-They are a hidden, honey scented gem, difficult to spot that brings a delight way out of proportion to their size when they are discovered.
+They are a hidden, honey scented gem, difficult to spot, that brings a delight way out of proportion to their size when they are discovered.

 My task at finding them was made far easier with directions courtesy of the estimable Duncan D so I knew where to look for them but it still took a while to get my eye in.
 One great anxiety was would I remember what they looked like after a gap of over thirty years!